Incognito95/HIFI-Klubben/README.md

 # HIFI-Klubben

-We had to make a mobile site which shows various speaker, amplifier products from different manufacturers.
+We had to make a mobile first site which shows various speaker, amplifier products from different manufacturers.
 Displayed the content using EJS templating and Express.